MetPX/sarracenia/doc/sr_consumer.7.rst

 **broker amqp{s}://<user>:<pw>@<brokerhost>[:port]/<vhost>**

-This option defines the essentials to connect to a message switch called broker.
+A AMQP URI to configure a connection to a message pump ( aka AMQP broker.)
-Some of the sarracenia programs already set a reasonable default to that option.
+Some sarracenia components set a reasonable default for that option.
-You provide the normal user,password,host,port of secured connections.
-The **vhost** is a particular AMQP option that sarracenia could use.
-But it is enough to say that it is always **/**.
+You provide the normal user,host,port of connections.
+In most configuration files, the password is missing.
+The password is normally only included in the credentials.conf file.

+Sarracenia work has not used vhosts, so **vhost** should almost always be **/**.

+for more info on the AMQP URI format: ( https://www.rabbitmq.com/uri-spec.html )

-Creating the queue
+Creating the Queue
 ==================

-As described above, the next step is to create a queue.
 The following are broker level options to create/set the queue.

 - **queue_name    <name>         (default: q_<brokerUser>.<programName>.<configName>)**